charlpcronje/php.docs.cronje.me/src/php/laravel/Migrations.md

     avatar: https://assets.cronje.me/avatars/darker.jpg
 tags: [dev,tools,js,frontend,backend,devtools,php,laravel]
 ---

 # Migrations

 To create a table to hold our data, we'll use the Laravel migration system.
 Migrations let you expressively define modifications to your database, and easily share them with the rest of your team.

 First, let's configure a database connection.
 You may configure all of your database connections from the `app/config/database.php` file.
 By default, Laravel is configured to use MySQL, and you will need to supply connection credentials within the database configuration file.
 If you wish, you may change the `driver` option to `sqlite` and it will use the SQLite database included in the `app/database` directory.

-Next, to create the migration, we'll use the [Artisan CLI](/docs/4.2/artisan).
+Next, to create the migration, we'll use the `Artisan CLI`.
 From the root of your project, run the following from your terminal:

 ```shell
     php artisan migrate:make create_users_table